KusionStack/kusionstack.io/docs/governance/intro/team.md

 sidebar_position: 2
 ---

-# KusionStack 团队
+# Team

-## 1. 活跃团队
+## 1. Core Team

-Kusion 团队致力于 KCL 语言、KusionCtl、Kusion 模型库、IDE 插件等核心功能以及 Kusion 文档网站的开发和完善。按字母顺序列出了 Kusion 团队的现有成员。
+The Kusion Core team is committed to the development and improvement of core functions such as KCL language, KusionCtl, Kusion model library, IDE plug-ins, and the Kusion documentation website.
+Lists the current members of the Kusion team in alphabetical order.

-## 2. 荣誉开发者
+## 2. Honorary

-Kusion 的发展离不开为其做出巨大贡献的人们，感谢你们。
+The development of Kusion cannot be separated from the people who have contributed so much to it.
+Thank you.

-## 3. 学生开发者
+## 3. Student

-一部分学生于在校、实习期间帮助了 Kusion，并为其贡献了包括插件选项校验、迁移工具及 Bootstrap 主题在内的优秀功能。
+Some students helped Kusion during school and internships, and contributed excellent features including plugin option verification, migration tools, and Bootstrap themes.

-## 4. 特别鸣谢
+## 4. Special